Louisiana collects income taxes using 3 rates: 2%, 4% and 6%. More on Louisiana taxes can be found in the tabbed pages

-The sales tax rate in Louisiana is 4 percent: a 3.97 percent Louisiana sales tax and a 0.03 percent Louisiana Tourism Promotion District sales tax.
+The sales tax rate in Louisiana is 4%: a 3.97% Louisiana sales tax and a 0.03% Louisiana Tourism Promotion District sales tax.

 Political subdivisions also levy their own sales tax in addition to the state fees.

-The state also has a use tax of 8 percent applied toward goods purchased out of state, which includes 4 percent to be distributed by the Department of Revenue to local governments.
+The state also has a use tax of 8% applied toward goods purchased out of state, which includes 4% to be distributed by the Department of Revenue to local governments.
 The use tax is in lieu of the actual local rate in effect in your area and is payable regardless of whether the actual combined state and local rate in your area is equal to, higher than or lower than 8%.

 Personal and real property taxes

 Property taxes are assessed and collected at the local (parish or municipality) level, not by the Louisiana Department of Revenue.
 The Louisiana Tax Commission has a regulatory role regarding property assessments.

-Taxpayers having property in the state of Louisiana are required to file a property tax return with the assessor of any parish and any municipality levying a tax on or before April 1 or within 45 days of receipt of the return form, whichever is later, furnishing values as of Jan.
+Taxpayers with property in the state of Louisiana are required to file a property tax return with the assessor of any parish and any municipality levying a tax on or before April 1 or within 45 days of receipt of the return form, whichever is later, furnishing values as of Jan.
 1.